Satsangs for Collective Liberation

 Purpose: The Satsang for Collective Liberation (SCL) is a Sadhana educational initiative to provide Hindus in the diaspora and elsewhere with the tools to critically engage with and reimagine Hindu traditions to resist oppression and promote social justice.
 Formerly known as the Liberation Theology Reading Group, the SCL is intended to be a space for Hindus seeking liberationist perspectives on their traditions, cultivating faith and wisdom for a more just world.

-Timeline: This year, the program will operate as a cohort from March 2025 to August 2025.
+Timeline: This year, the program will operate as a cohort from May 31, 2026 to August 16, 2026, with session occurring on Sundays from 1-3pm Eastern Time.
 Pending funding, we hope to be able to offer these satsangs in future years.

 Background: This syllabus is prepared for those with little or no prior knowledge of Hindu traditional sources, religious studies, South Asian studies, or related subjects.
 However, participants are encouraged to share their knowledge and experience that they find pertinent to the topics.
 All readings are provided in English and free of charge.

-The co-facilitators for this course are Shashank Rao (shashank@sadhana.org) , Neha Savant (neha@sadhana.org), and Priyanka Srinivasa (priyanka@sadhana.org), who all are current board members of Sadhana.
-With varying backgrounds in religious studies, theology, ecology, anthropology, and grassroots organizing, our team aims to support all learners in this course.
-The optional Care Space during the off weeks is part of this commitment.
+In 2026, the co-facilitators for this course are Chitra Nagarajan (chitranagarajan@pm.me) and Sachin Oza (sachinoza713@gmail.com), members of the Sadhana community.
+They are supported by Shashank Rao (shashank@sadhana.org) , Neha Savant (neha@sadhana.org), and Nikhil Mandalaparthy (nikhil@sadhana.org), who all are current board members of Sadhana.
+With varying backgrounds in religious studies, theology, ecology, and grassroots organizing, our team aims to support all learners in this course and aims to create an atmosphere of mutual exploration and learning.
+If you have any questions, you are welcome to reach out to us!

 If you have any questions, you are welcome to reach out to us!